 START applicants whose technology received an initial SBIR/STTR Phase II funding prior to March 1, 2014 should specifically note this fact in the application and describe the “meaningful commercial traction” that has occurred more recently or the reasons for its continuing commercial viability.

 We received our SBIR Phase II award from the National Institutes of Health, but our technology is not a life sciences technology.
 (Rather, for example, it is a health care information technology).
 Are we eligible for the START program?

-If the commercial product based on the technology requires FDA approval to be sold to consumers, that technology is generally not eligible for the START program.
+If the commercial product is based on a life sciences technology and requires FDA approval to be sold to consumers, that technology is generally not eligible for the START program.
 Programs supporting such technologies are available through the Massachusetts Life Sciences Center.
 If you received your SBIR Phase II award from NIH, but the commercial product based on that technology does not require FDA approval, you are eligible for the START program.
 If an applicant has specific questions about whether an NIH-funded technology is eligible, the applicant can contact the START program manager here.

 If we are not interested in a START Stage III “equity-like” investment from MassVentures, are we still eligible to apply for a Stage I grant?

 Yes, applying for and receiving a START Stage I grant does not obligate a recipient to apply for later stages of the START program.

 Would such a stated lack of interest in Stage III put us at a disadvantage for Stage I and II applications?

 The START program is interested in creating high-growth commercial companies that will have a significant impact on the Massachusetts economy.
 Provided that an applicant has a well-designed plan to achieve this goal without a START Stage III funding, a lack of interest in such a funding would not necessarily disadvantage the applicant in Stages I and II.